 ADULT INPATIENT PSYCHIATRY

-While on this service, the student functions as an integral member of the treatment team.
+While on this service, the resident functions as an integral member of the treatment team.
 Clinical responsibilities include psychiatric intake, evaluation, management and disposition planning of specifically assigned patients under the close supervision of an attending psychiatrist and psychiatry residents.
-The student gains skills in psychiatric examination and evaluation, interviewing techniques, psychopharmacology and is offered some beginning experience in psychotherapeutic techniques.
-Students will experience firsthand the daily role of an inpatient psychiatrist.
-Through patient interactions, students will have exposure to a wide variety of psychiatric illnesses.
-Students will have the opportunity to observe the longitudinal course of chronic psychiatric illnesses and participate in patient treatment from acute management to long term care.
+The resident gains skills in psychiatric examination and evaluation, interviewing techniques, psychopharmacology and is offered some beginning experience in psychotherapeutic techniques.

-There are many learning opportunities for students including lectures and weekly Grand Rounds (September-May).
-In addition, students have opportunities to be involved with teaching, including supervising third year students, giving lectures, and participating in the education for psychiatry residents and medical students.
+There are many learning opportunities for residents including lectures and weekly Grand Rounds (September - May).
+In addition, residents have opportunities to be involved with teaching, including supervising third year medical students, giving lectures, and participating in the education for psychiatry residents and medical students.

 PSYCHIATRIC EMERGENCY ROOM

-The student will participate in the initial evaluation at the emergency room and be a part of the decision of psychiatric admission including mental status examination, physical examination and review of laboratory data.
-Students will learn about legal documents pertaining to voluntary vs. involuntary admission and will also learn how to place the initial orders when a patient is admitted to the floor.
+The resident will participate in the initial evaluation at the emergency room and be a part of the decision of psychiatric admission including mental status examination, physical examination and review of laboratory data.
+Residents will learn about legal documents pertaining to voluntary vs. involuntary admission and will also learn how to place the initial orders when a patient is admitted to the floor.
 This includes psychopharmacology and the level of monitoring (constant observation vs. Q15 minute checks).
-Students will also learn about detoxification protocols in the treatment of substance withdrawal.
+Residents will also learn about detoxification protocols in the treatment of substance withdrawal.

 ADULT PSYCHIATRIC OUTPATIENT SERVICE